Cholle13/Pokemon-Go/README.md

 ## Ideas???
 Let's go ahead and assign people to different things and get this organized...(EDIT THIS TO CHOOSE WHAT YOU WANNA DO)

-Ben - Figure out audio and implement
+Ben - Figure out audio and implement.
+Work with Code.
 Luke -  Spearhead documentation (flowchart and user manual)
 Parakh - Figure out Start Menu and Work with Code
 Chris - Draw pokemon and backgrounds figure out how to set up SDL  (HAS WORKING PLOTTER) Work on integrating everything together and organization